SierraSoftworks/roadmap/docs/tools/README.md

 # Generate a simplified Markdown file (for GitHub comments/issues etc)
 roadmap-md --int roadmap.yml --out roadmap.md --simple
 ```

-## Documentation
-Sometimes you want to be able to convert your road map into a human readable document.
-This might
-be so that you can display it on a website, drop it into a planning system or simply to make it a
-bit easier to read.
-These tools are designed to help with that.

 #### [Web Viewer](/tools/website/README.md)
 The Road Map website includes a viewer which allows you to visualize your road map directly